Michael T. Kelleher

-Michael T. Kelleher was an American insurance executive and government official who served as Commissioner of the Boston Fire Department from 1950 to 1953.
+Michael T. Kelleher (February 1, 1897 – September 29, 1958) was an American insurance executive and government official who served as Commissioner of the Boston Fire Department from 1950 to 1953.

 Early life

-After graduating from Cambridge High and Latin School in 1915, Kelleher went to work in a sugar refinery.
-He left after a few years to enter the banking field.
+Kelleher was born in Cambridge, Massachusetts on February 1, 1897 to Michael and Mary (Kilderry) Kelleher.
+After graduating from Cambridge High and Latin School in 1915, he went to work in a sugar refinery, but left after a few years to enter the banking field.
 He worked for the Federal Trust Company (later incorporated as the Federal National Bank), where he rose to the position of assistant cashier.
-He also served in the military during World War I. In 1929 he married Mary Agnes Doyle, daughter of former state senator James H. Doyle.
+He also served in the military during World War I. On October 9, 1929 he married Mary Agnes Doyle, daughter of former state senator James H. Doyle.
 Washington Senators catcher Muddy Ruel served as Kelleher’s best man.
 Before the wedding, 1,800 people attended a bachelor party held for him at Institute Hall in East Cambridge, Massachusetts.

 Early government work

 In 1932, Kelleher was appointed deputy state auditor by Francis X. Hurley.
 He left the auditor’s office in 1935 to become second deputy insurance commissioner.
 He resigned from the insurance department on April 15, 1938 to return to the private sector.